yelouafi/petit-dom/README.md

 A minimalist virtual DOM library.

+- Supports HTML & SVG elements.
+- Supports Render functions and Fragments.
+- Custom components allows to build your own abstraction around DOM elements.
+- Directives allows you to attach custom behavior to DOM elements.

 ## Installation

 The library is provided as a set of ES modules.
 You can install using `npm` or `yarn` and then import